jvenegas/AffiliateRedirection/README.md

 AffiliateRedirection
 ====================

 With AffiliateRedirection you will increase the user experience in iOS Apps.
-This classes open Affiliate links avoiding the double jump between App -> Safari -> App Store, or opening the `SKStoreProductViewController` with the proper app after doing the URL redirection of the affiliate link.
-Get revenues without leaving the App.
+This classes open Affiliate links avoiding the double jump (stutter step) between App -> Safari -> App Store, or opening the `SKStoreProductViewController` with the proper app after doing the URL redirection of the affiliate link. <del>Get revenues without leaving the App.</del>
+OPENING THE iTUNES LINK IN YOUR APP WON"T GIVE YOU ANY REVENUE, BECAUSE THE "affiliate ID" or "affiliate token" CAN NOT BE PASS TO THE `SKStoreProductViewController`.

 This Class works opening a `NSURLConnection` asynchronously and given the final URL when the redirection is complete.